notuntoward/ref/obsidian/Obsidian Share Vault/lit/refwrangle/Zotero to Obsidian to RAG.md

 ```

 you may see some RapidFuzz warnings, but [perplexity says they don't matter](https://www.perplexity.ai/search/i-m-running-some-javascript-in-vZ5gnVgrTt.HqqKflbNg1g?11=d&3=d#17).
+#### Running the executable with a batch command
+I put this .bat on my Desktop.
+Clicking it starts the receiver .exe.
+You can minimize the terminal to the taskbar, and reopen it to check status
+#### Running the executable as a Windows Task
+**This didn't work**: the zotero sender just times out, and AI advice has been useless about what is wrong.
 #### Installing the executable as a Windows Service
-**So far, this doesn't work**: the zotero sender just times out, and AI has been useless about what is wrong.
+**So far, this doesn't work**: the zotero sender just times out, and AI advice has been useless about what is wrong.

 Install Service
 When the above is done, go to an *admin terminal in the proper python environment*, and run this python script to install it as a windows service, that will restart at boot, or if the executable crashes.